 Data and results from this project will be made publicly available.
 If required, a second phase of the study will focus research on addressing remaining data gaps.

-The Montney Water Project is a collaborative effort by Geoscience BC in partnership with seven companies active in the Montney Play, with support from the Science and Community Environmental Knowledge (SCEK) Fund, B.C.
+The Montney Water Project is a collaborative effort by Geoscience BC in partnership with seven companies active in the Montney Play, with support from the BCOGRIS, B.C.
 Ministry of Energy, Mines and Petroleum Resources, Ministry of Environment, Ministry of Healthy Living and Sport and the Northern Health Authority and contributions from the Kiskatinaw River Watershed Project being undertaken at the University of Northern British Columbia in partnership with the City of Dawson Creek.